sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

         .asList(MyBusinessPartnerType.class);
 ```

 The `ODataQueryBuilder` represents a simple and generic approach to consuming OData services in your application and is well suited to support arbitrary services.
-It is a big step forward from manually building up an HTTP request to an OData service and processing the results in your code, and is used internally by the S/4HANA Cloud SDK.
-In turn, the `ODataQueryBuilder` also uses concepts of the SAP S/4HANA Cloud SDK to simplify communication with systems, which are referenced by an `ErpConfigContext`.
+It is a big step forward from manually building up an HTTP request to an OData service and processing the results in your code, and is used internally by the SAP Cloud SDK.
+In turn, the `ODataQueryBuilder` also uses concepts of the SAP Cloud SDK to simplify communication with systems, which are referenced by an `ErpConfigContext`.

 Nevertheless, there are quite a few pitfalls you can fall into when using the plain `ODataQueryBuilder` approach to call OData services: